supabase/vecs/README.md

 docs.create_index()
 ```

-!!! note
-    The time required to create an index grows with the number of records and size of vectors.
+Note that The time required to create an index grows with the number of records and size of vectors.
 For a few thousand records expect sub-minute a response in under a minute.
 It may take a few
 minutes for larger collections.

 ## Query